 Good oral hygiene is not only the key to having healthy teeth and gums, using an electric toothbrush is a good tool to help you prevent diseases as well.
-Dentists usually recommend an electric toothbrush to their patients, and this Oral B Comparison gives a side-by-side comparison of each Oral B electric toothbrush model.
+Dentists usually recommend an electric toothbrush to their patients, since this is better than a manual toothbrush.

-The Sonicare Flexcare electric toothbrush is a sonic toothbrush.
-This type of electric toothbrush vibrates at a very high rate and sweeps from side to side to remove food, plaque and tartar from your teeth and gums.
+A sonic toothbrush is a type of electric toothbrush that vibrates at a up to as many as 16,000 strokes per minute, to vibrate the toothbrush head.
+It sweeps from side to side to remove food, plaque and tartar from your teeth and gums.

 The head fully covers the tooth, to both remove plaque and food particles on top of the tooth, but also gets in between your teeth to remove trapped food particles, tartar and plaque.

 In between teeth is where many cavities begin, and the Oral B electric toothbrush is superior at removing food from these hidden crevices.